Shantanujpk/Python/README.md

-Download the Files and Run it in Your preferred Software
+Download the Files and Run it in Your preferred IDE